-With a smile at the thought, the cold was a wake up reminder of what winter really is away from my home near Optics4Birding.
-At -10°C (14°F) in the day it could have been much worse but it was still a real change from the warm weather I’m used to in Southern California.
+With a smile at the thought, the cold was a wake-up reminder.
+This is what winter really is away from my home near Optics4Birding.
+At -10°C (14°F) in the day it could have still been much worse.
+Nonetheless, it wasn’t warm Southern California weather.
 In birding terms, I froze my tail off.
-As usual, the trip was primarily planned for the birds in Calgary but I am always busy enjoying and looking at all the wildlife (bars excluded), interacting with the people of the area and seeing new places.
+I planned the trip, primarily, to see the birds of Calgary.
+I am nevertheless always busy enjoying and looking at all the wildlife (bars excluded).
+Additionally, interacting with the people of the area and seeing new places.

-Scheduled to leave out of Los Angeles early Saturday morning 1/30/2016, I missed my flight and didn’t manage to get to Calgary until late Saturday afternoon.
+I was scheduled to leave out of Los Angeles early Saturday morning 1/30/2016.
+Unfortunately, I missed my flight and didn’t manage to get to Calgary until late Saturday afternoon.
 For a quick trip, this took essential time away from the 5-day exploration of the area.
-My stress was mitigated by the wonderfully friendly people of the region certainly helped to mitigate my stress.
+The wonderfully friendly people of the region certainly helped to mitigate my stress.
 Looking west, heading towards the mountains promised to be a beautiful drive and experience.

-After getting a car and meeting up with a friend we headed west to spend a couple nights in Cochrane about 45 minutes from of the airport.
-This was a good place to make home for the next two nights in our search for the birds of Calgary.
-We explored the area along Grand Valley Road.
+After getting a car and meeting up with a friend, we headed west.
+We spend a couple nights in Cochrane about 45 minutes from of the airport.
+This was a convenient place to make home for the next two nights in our search for the birds of Calgary.
+We explored the area along Grand Valley Road the next two days.
 This road heads north from just west of Cochrane.
-Hawk Owls are often spotted along this stretch and it was an area where there had been recent reports.
+Regularly spotted Hawk Owls are along this stretch.
+There were also recent reports from this road.
 Historically Hawk Owls seem to frequent a belt along this road in the winter.
-There had also been sporadic reports of Great Gray Owl in some of the more wooded areas along the road that we had hoped for too.
-We did some preliminary scouting on Saturday but with minimal time didn’t manage to see much for wildlife other than the prevalent Black-billed Magpies.
+There had also been sporadic reports of Great Gray Owl.
+We had hoped to find one in the densely wooded areas along the road.
+We did some preliminary scouting on Saturday.
+Since we had minimal time we didn’t manage to see much for wildlife other than the prevalent Black-billed Magpies.

 I had figured that Strathmore, about 45 minutes east of the Calgary airport, would be a good place to make a home base for my last two nights.
 There had also been several reports of Short-eared Owls in this area so I had hopes of finding both owl species.
 With days very short at this time of year, by the time I had made it to Strathmore and got a room there was only a few hours of sunlight left before it would be dark.
 There is a nice grid of roads east of Calgary in what is mostly very flat farmland habitat.
 I certainly know now where the name Canada Geese comes from.
 There were incredible numbers of geese in the fields.

 The open habitat of this area also meant several raptors that I had not seen to the west.
-I was pleased to see several Rough-legged Hawks in my forays which are certainly not common where I live.
+I was pleased to see several Rough-legged Hawks in my forays which are certainly not common in Southern California.
 This seemed to be the most prevalent of the raptors although I did also see a few Red-tailed Hawks.
 With days very short, this first afternoon gave me just enough time to get a feel for the grid of roads that crisscross the area.
 In general, there are small country roads running north/south at about one mile apart and small country roads running east/west about every two miles apart.
 This grid of roads was ideal for my searches of the birds of Calgary.

 As a note here I must also mention the people.
 I had contacted some of the people who had made reports in their rare bird alerts along with other birders who I could find contact info for.
 Early in this post I had mentioned the wonderfully friendly people.
 This is not to be undervalued in travel.
 All contacts I had made and all of the Canadians I came in contact with were extremely helpful.
 Coming back to my room on my first day I had a conversation with the girl at the desk who I think may have known more about our upcoming presidential candidates and election than I did.
 The people are extremely friendly, helpful, and very knowledgeable about what is happening here in the US.
 With favorable exchange rates between the US and Canadian dollar this is a prime area for current travel.

 Getting up on the morning before I would head back home I had great hopes of finding a bunch of Snowy Owls.
 There had been many reports and I had a whole day to look around for all the birds of Calgary.
-I did spot a few owls in the farm fields but not what I had hoped for.
+I did spot a few Snowy Owls in the farm fields but not what I had hoped for.
 Most of the owls were not close enough to get nice photos of and although I kept hearing of a Short-eared Owl invasion I had yet to see even one.
 I did find one nice female Snowy Owl in a field fairly close to the road that is pictured here.
 This is typical nature observation.
 There seems to be no rhyme or reason as to when, where, or what you may find.